 **CENTURYLINK COMPATIBLE ROUTER LIMITED TIME DEAL!!**

-Item is in refurbished condition with EXTENDED WARRANTY and includes:
+Item is in QUALITY REFURBISHED CONDITION with EXTENDED WARRANTY and includes:

 • Technicolor C1100T Centurylink Compatible Router

 • Cat5e patch cord + Telephone Cord

 CUT YOUR MONTHLY TV BILL NOW!

 **SAVE UP TO $600 FOR EVERY 5 YEARS YOU OWN THIS CENTURYLINK COMPATIBLE ROUTER!**